 The most popular type, a 5-String is best for beginners.
 All five strings are typically tuned to the G chord, and while the fifth string is the shortest, it’s attached to a tuning peg that sticks out of the neck.
 You’ll find this banjo in Appalachian, Bluegrass, Country, and Old-Time American Folk music, from diverse bands like Mumford and Sons, the Dixie Chicks, Led Zeppelin, and the Eagles.
 The picking style you use drastically determines the sound this banjo produces.

 A shorter type of 5-string, parlor banjos have 19 frets and are also tuned to an open G chord (which is standard banjo tuning).
 However, you can tune the instrument to the A chord if you want.
 Parlor banjos play the same tunes as a 22-fret banjo, only with three frets less.

 This means you can achieve the same sounds with a smaller length.
 Due to their size, they’re perfect for people with a smaller frame and learning children.
 They also make excellent travel-friendly banjos.
 Expect to find an affordable option easily.
 Parlor banjos are lightweight as well, with most options around 4 to 5 pounds.

-5-strings are common in Bluegrass and Country music, and often take on the style Earl Scruggs made famous.
+5-strings are common in Bluegrass and Country music and sound great played with Earl Scruggs-style banjo rolls.
 If you want to play in the frailing or clawhammer style, look for a more simple, open back model.
 Bluegrass players will require a resonator back, while Old-Time music players keep an open back.
 Keep in mind that parlor banjos may need a resonator and tone ring too.

 Long Neck Banjos